 By all indications, the INDIA grouping is determined to take the BJP head on .
 Party leaders are said to be willing to make compromises so that one-to-one contest takes place in maximum number of Lok Sabha seats.
 The word in Opposition circles is that they will reach agreement in at least two-thirds of the Lok Sabha seats.
 This will be a major achievement .

 The ruling NDA has already gone on election mode.
-The Government has begun to distribute largesse.
+The government has begun to distribute largesse.
 It has just announced reduction in the price of cooking gas cylinder by Rs 200.
-More such acts are likely in coming days.
+More such acts are likely in the coming days.
 The BJP/RSS controlled trade union Bharatiya Mazdoor Sangh (BMS) has demanded a minimum pension of Rs 5000 for EPF subscribers.
 Apparently, the Government is said to be in a mood to oblige this time.
 The issue was raised several times in the past but was apparently held over for an opportune moment.

 Even so, the mood of voters is a tricky affair.
 Unofficial word-of-mouth surveys said to have been done at the instance of those in power is not too encouraging, according to sources.
 It is another matter that a survey by a national news channel last week gave to NDA 306 Lok Sabha seats if elections are held now.